ritvikindupuri/PulseEris/README.md

 A typical incident workflow in PulsePoint ERIS looks like this:

-1.  **Call Intake:** A dispatcher receives an emergency call and uses the "Log Emergency Call" form to input the details, assigning a priority level.
+1.  **Call Intake:** A dispatcher receives a call and uses the "Log New Call" form.
+As they type the description, a Gemini-powered AI suggests a priority level.
-2.  **Dispatch:** The new call appears instantly in the dispatcher's "Active Calls" queue.
-The dispatcher checks the "Team Availability" panel to identify the nearest available EMT unit.
+2.  **Dispatch:** The new call appears in the dispatcher's queue.
+The dispatcher views the `Live Status Map` to identify the best unit and assigns the call.
-3.  **Assignment:** The call is assigned to an EMT.
-The call appears on that EMT's dashboard.
-4.  **Response:** The EMT clocks in, views the call details and location on the map, and updates their status to "En Route" and then "On Scene".
-These status changes are reflected in real-time on the dispatcher's availability panel.
+3.  **Response:** The assigned EMT sees the new incident on their dashboard.
+They update their status from `Dispatched` to `On Scene`, and their icon on the live map stops moving.
+These status changes are reflected in real-time across the system.
-5.  **Reporting:** After resolving the incident, the EMT's status becomes "Submit PCR".
-They fill out the detailed Patient Care Record form.
+4.  **Reporting:** After resolving the incident and marking it `Completed`, the EMT is prompted to `File PCR`.
+They fill out the detailed patient care record.
-6.  **Closure:** Once the PCR is submitted, the call status is automatically updated to "Closed" across the system.
+5.  **Oversight & Management:**
-7.  **Oversight:** A supervisor can log in at any time to see the updated incident log, view the PCR compliance rate, and export the data for weekly reports.
+    - A **Supervisor** can log in to see the updated team statuses, generate an exception report for shift handover, or manage the upcoming week's schedule.
+    - The **COO** reviews their dashboard to see how this call impacted the day's SLA compliance metrics.
+    - An **Admin** can see the entire lifecycle of the call—from creation to PCR filing—in the audit log.

 ## 💻 Technology Stack